Career lattice

 • Job rotation, shadowing, and cross-functional training: Insight into different company areas enables workers to discover potential new interests and enhance their skills to meet career goals.

-Examples of a Career Lattice
+Examples of a career lattice

 • An experienced sales representative burns out due to their role.
 Instead of leaving the company, they decide to use their relationship management skills to make a lateral move to HR.